CKolkey/ts-node-action/README.md

 This function can return one or two values:

 - The first being the text to replace the node with.
 The replacement text can be either a string, or table of strings.
 With a table of strings, each string will be on it's own line.
-- The second (optional) returned value is either a table of options, or a function.
-Here's how that can look with a
+- The second (optional) returned value is a table of options.
+Here's how that can look.
-  table:

 ```lua
 { cursor = { row = 0, col = 0 } }